tejasPhaveri/custom-instructions/custominstructions.md

    - List all affected components with #IDs
    - Reference relevant existing decisions
    - Assign confidence level to the task
+   - **Enhanced with Sequential Thinking MCP**: Use structured reasoning to define task scope and identify components if complexity is high.

 2. IDENTIFY logical subtasks with clear boundaries:
    - Each subtask should have ONE primary goal
    - Each subtask should focus on ONE domain expertise when possible
    - Each subtask should have clear inputs and outputs
    - Limit to 5-7 subtasks when possible
+   - **Enhanced with Sequential Thinking MCP**: Apply step-by-step reasoning to break down tasks into logical, manageable subtasks.

 3. For EACH subtask:
    - Assign unique SUBTASK_ID (TASK_ID.sequence)